Rabat, the Royal Capital of Morocco is often overlooked in most itineraries. Here are 5 wonderful things to do and see in Rabat.

-Things to Do and See in Rabat #04: The Graveyard by the Sea
+The Graveyard by the Sea

 On the way from the city walls to the ocean, I stumbled across this unique graveyard that is not featured in any Rabat travel guide I’ve read before my trip.
 As you know, I’m a very big fan of picturesque burial sites and this one certainly did not disappoint.
 Inside I found some very friendly grave keepers who were very happy for my interest in this site.

 “You’re the first one to ever bother coming here” one of them told me in French.
 After the graveyard you can go towards the ocean side to see the fishermen catching their daily products and the kids playing football.